All Episodes

 And I think that's what Girardi was saying.

-I mean, for Harper not to apparently the CT scans and everything were clean, so nothing broken, which is just amazing.
+I mean, for Harper not to, apparently the CT scans and everything were clean, so nothing broken, which is just amazing.

-Now, Didi Gregorious and and Bryce Harper, they've had long careers, but everything is riding on them staying healthy, which is why they spend so much time doing cross-training, stamina building, strength training, stretching, injury prevention, and you see the behind the scenes, it is a full-time job on season, off season, and 160 whatever games a year makes it even more grunt more of a grind for baseball players.
+Now, DD Gregorius and Bryce Harper, they've had long careers, but everything is riding on them staying healthy, which is why they spend so much time doing cross-training, stamina building, strength training, stretching, injury prevention.

 So you had to work other jobs.

-Nowadays, everything is the pay players are paid so much, the minimum salary is over a half a million.
+Nowadays, everything is the players are paid so much.

-Um you just uh it's just scary.
+You just, it's just scary.

 He said he was feeling better yesterday, so that's a good sign.

-It was a right-handed batter next that got a base hit, if I remember, and the go-ahead run came in um in that particular case.
+It was a right-handed batter next that got a base hit, if I remember, and the go-ahead run came in in that particular case.

-But you know, now this pitcher's future is on the line here too.
+But, you know, now this pitcher's future is on the line here, too.

-He's probably thinking, Okay, I can't hit this guy.
+He's probably thinking, okay, I can't hit this guy.

-That that and I think that's probably what happened.
+And I think that's probably what happened.

 I mean, I'm not saying he won't, but those are the things that can happen.

-So now the umps all huddled together after both players got hit, Bryce Harper and Didi Gregorius got hit.
+So now the Umps all huddled together after both players got hit, Bryce Harper and Didi Gregorius got hit.

 You didn't think it was intentional.